East Asian Library - About the East Asian Library

 While the East Asian Library contains many works in the field of art history, users can also consult titles in Chinese and Japanese in Marquand Library.
-Some older works on population statistics may be found in the Woodrow Wilson School Library.
+Some older works on population statistics may be found in the Princeton School of Public and International Affairs Library.
 Almost all non-reference Korean, and more than 100,000 Chinese and Japanese works are presently located in the storage Annexes of the Princeton Libraries; you need to fill out a green Annex Library Book Request to receive the book in a day or two.
 The great majority are older books with Harvard-Yenching call numbers.
 Currently, East Asian Microforms are stored in the Microfilm section in Firestone.
 The catalog records for such items, however, are only available at the East Asian Library.

 Every effort is made to acquire works that should be added to the collections, and suggestions of titles to purchase are always welcome.
 You may reccommend a title using this form.
 For more information on the organization of the library, please see the pages on finding call numbersand locating books.